Best rates guaranteed

 The other Loire Valley castles

 Within an hour's drive of Saint-Règle, the Loire Valley is brimming with historical treasures.
-Besides must-sees like Azay-le-Rideau, Chaumont-sur-Loire with its International Garden Festival, and the Château de Blois, each site tells a unique story of French history.
+Beyond must-sees like Azay-le-Rideau, Chaumont-sur-Loire with its International Garden Festival, and the Château de Blois, each site tells a unique story of French history.
+Whether medieval fortresses, royal residences, or enchanting gardens, these châteaux invite you on a journey through centuries of beauty and creativity.